tlswg/tls13-spec/draft-ietf-tls-tls13.md

 after specific events.
 For instance, the server might send a new ticket after post-handshake authentication in order to encapsulate the additional client authentication state.
+Multiple tickets are useful for clients that perform connection racing across interfaces and address families via, for example, Happy Eyeballs {{RFC6555}} or related techniques.
 Clients SHOULD attempt to use each ticket no more than once, with more recent tickets being used first.

 Any ticket MUST only be resumed on connections where the following values match the values negotiated in the connection during which the ticket